Where Birth freedom Begins

 Legacy

-Restoring lost birth knowledge and grounding families in physiology, divine design, and legacy.
+Restoring folk birth knowledge and grounding families in truth, physiology, & Divine design.

 Birth Belongs to families.